nardev/laravel-5.1-phpredis/README.md

-PhpRedis Connector for Laravel
+PhpRedis Connector for Laravel 5.1
 ==============================

-[Laravel] by default uses [Predis] to connect to Redis.

-On servers which have [PhpRedis] installed, you may want to use it instead of Predis for performance.
-This package provides a drop-in replacement for the `RedisServiceProvider` that comes with Laravel.
+placement for the `RedisServiceProvider` that comes with Laravel.

 Requirements
 ------------